-Pledged Revenues, which are credited to the Special Transportation Fund, consist of (i) the Motor Fuels Tax (which includes the gasoline tax and the special fuels tax, which formerly were levied as separate taxes, and the motor carrier road tax); (ii) the Petroleum Products Gross Earnings Tax (such tax is commonly, and hereinafter, referred to as the "Oil Companies Tax"); (iii) specific amounts of the general retail sales tax imposed under Section 12-408(1)(A) of the Connecticut General Statutes (such specific amounts hereinafter referred to as the "Sales and Use Tax"); (iv) specific amounts of the sales and use tax paid on the sale of motor vehicles under Sections 12-408(1)(A) and (H) and 12-411(1)(A) and (H) (such specific amounts hereinafter referred to as the "Sales and Use Tax on Motor Vehicles"); (v) Motor Vehicle Receipts (e.g., fee for registration of motor vehicles); (vi) License, Permit and Fee Revenue (e.g., fee for license to sell or repair motor vehicles) ("LPF Revenue"); (vii) specific amounts of the tax imposed on casual sales of motor vehicles, vessels, snowmobiles and aircraft pursuant to Section 12-431 of the Connecticut General Statutes (such specific amounts hereinafter referred to as the "Sales Tax - DMV" and such payments are hereinafter referred to as the "Sales Tax - DMV Payments"); (viii) moneys formerly received by the State from the Federal Transit Administration ("FTA"), pursuant to Section 9 of the Urban Mass Transportation Act of 1964, as operating assistance grants and were available for payment of debt service on Bonds and Notes (the lien does not extend to these transportation related federal revenues until such revenues are credited to the Special Transportation Fund); (ix) specific amounts from the resources of the General Fund; and (x) other receipts, funds, and moneys credited to the Special Transportation Fund.
+Pledged Revenues, which are credited to the Special Transportation Fund, consist of (i) the Motor Fuels Tax (which includes the gasoline tax and the special fuels tax, which formerly were levied as separate taxes, and the motor carrier road tax); (ii) the Petroleum Products Gross Earnings Tax (such tax is commonly, and hereinafter, referred to as the "Oil Companies" Tax"); (iii) specific amounts of the general retail sales tax imposed under Section 12-408(1)(A) of the Connecticut General Statutes and specific amounts of the use tax imposed under Section 12-411(1)(A) of the Connecticut General Statutes (such specific amounts hereinafter referred to as the "Sales and Use Tax"); (iv) specific amounts of the sales and use tax paid on the sale of motor vehicles under Sections 12-408(1)(A) and (H) and 12-411(1)(A) and (H) (such specific amounts hereinafter referred to as the "Sales and Use Tax on Motor Vehicles"); (v) Motor Vehicle Receipts (e.g., fee for registration of motor vehicles); (vi) License, Permit and Fee Revenue (e.g., fee for license to sell or repair motor vehicles) ("LPF Revenue"); (vii) specific amounts of the tax imposed on casual sales of motor vehicles, vessels, snowmobiles and aircraft pursuant to Section 12-431 of the Connecticut General Statutes (such specific amounts hereinafter referred to as the "Sales Tax - DMV" and such payments are hereinafter referred to as the "Sales Tax - DMV Payments"); (viii) moneys formerly received by the State from the Federal Transit Administration ("FTA"), pursuant to Section 9 of the Urban Mass Transportation Act of 1964, as operating assistance grants and were available for payment of debt service on Bonds and Notes (the lien does not extend to these transportation related federal revenues until such revenues are credited to the Special Transportation Fund); (ix) the Highway Use Fee; (x) specific amounts from the resources of the General Fund; and (xi) other receipts, funds, and moneys credited to the Special Transportation Fund.
 See "Description of Revenue Sources of the Special Transportation Fund" herein for a more detailed discussion of these revenues.